Uberspace/manual/source/billing-general.rst

 .. tip::

   If your transfer does not show within 3 business days, don't panic!
-In some cases the reference gets mangled in transfer.
+In some cases the purpose gets mangled in transfer.
 Have a look at the `open transfers page <dashboardopentransfers_>`_ to manually assign the transfer to your account.
 If you are not able to locate your transfer in the list, `contact us <support_>`_.